shawfdong/webauth/SLAC/client.md

   1  arcfour-hmac-md5         webauth/webauth702.slac.stanford.edu@SLAC.STANFORD.EDU
 ```

-Create the keytab, then copy it to `/etc/webauth`:
+Create such a keytab, then copy it to `/etc/webauth`:

 ```
 mkdir /etc/webauth